Paul K. Chappell

-Paul K. Chappell is the Director of the Peace Literacy Institute peaceliteracy.org.
+Paul K. Chappell (born 1980) is an American activist.
+He is the Director of the Peace Literacy Institute.
 A graduate of West Point and a veteran of the war in Iraq, he created the idea of Peace Literacy after his time in the military.
 He develops the idea further in his seven-book series The Road to Peace where he writes about waging peace, ending war, the art of living, and what it means to be human.

 Since 2009 Chappell has offered workshops for educators, activists, community and faith leaders, law enforcement, veterans, and has taught courses on Peace Literacy and Leadership in colleges across the US and Canada.
 In 2017, Chappell began work with a team of educational experts, coordinated by Sharyn Clough, Director of Phronesis Lab and Professor of Philosophy at Oregon State University, to design and teach Peace Literacy curriculum and assessment for use in public school through adult and higher education.